openshwprojects/BK7231GUIFlashTool/README.md

     - Get a USB to UART bridge with 3.3V voltage signals
     - Connect the Bridge RX to Module TXD1, and Bridge TX to Module RXD1
-    - If necessary, solder a wire to the CEN pad (check whether you need this *here*)
+    - If necessary, solder a wire to the CEN pad (if you want to RESET through shorting CEN to ground)
     - Power the device from either the bridge or an external power source.
-Most Beken based modules require 3.3v.
+All Beken based modules require 3.3v.
       ⚠️ **NEVER try hacking devices while connected to mains power!**

 3. Open our flasher: